It is from the invention of the light bulb that we no longer depend on the natural light of the sun for our main activities.

 The intensity of the light used for phototherapy is much higher than that emitted by any screens or light bulbs we use.

 A study (from 2014) looked at a more realistic scenario: comparing melatonin levels and sleep quality of people who read a regular book or ebook before bed.
-They found that the participants with the ebook had reduced melatonin levels.
+They found that participants with the ebook had reduced melatonin levels.

 What does this mean for our sleep patterns?